rybak/either-jvm/README.md

 - don't provide APIs with conventional naming structure
 - don't utilize wildcard type parameters, making it hard to use functional variables and method references with inexact type
+- are not abstract enough, with specialization for something specific, like passing an `Either` over the network

 Either-JVM is also a personal exercise in library writing and programming language learning.